 During the academic day, students may not wear sweatshirts other than official St. Mark’s sweatshirts.
 Students may not wear hats, t-shirts, low-cut tops, visible underwear, athletic clothing (including spandex and yoga pants), sweatpants, ripped, patched, or frayed clothing, pajamas, robes, slippers or blue jeans.
 Students may not wear head coverings except for religious reasons.

-The class day dress code applies whenever classes are in session, regardless of whether a particular student has a scheduled class.
+The class day dress code applies whenever classes are in session (typically 8:30 A.M. - 3:05 P.M.), regardless of whether a particular student has a scheduled class.
 Students are expected to be in proper dress during lunch and free periods until classes are over for everyone for the day.
 In general, dress during the academic day should be neat, clean, modest, and in good repair.
-Students can expect to be told to change when they are wearing articles of clothing or a style of dress that fits the letter but not the spirit of the dress code.
+Students will be required to change when they do not meet dress code.

 As in any community, there are appropriate ways to dress for different occasions.
 We expect students to understand and demonstrate this in the ways that they dress for class, chapel, and leisure activities.